amruthjakku/BharatVerse/README.md

-║  BharatVerse - Where every story matters, every voice is heard, ║ ║  and every tradition lives on for generations to come.          ║ ║                                                                  ║ ║  🌟 Star us on GitHub | 🤝 Join our community | 📚 Contribute   ║
+║  BharatVerse - Where every story matters, every voice is heard, ║ ║  and every tradition lives on for generations to come.          ║ ║                                                                  ║ ║  🌟 Star us on GitLab | 🤝 Join our community | 📚 Contribute   ║
 ║                                                                  ║
 ╚══════════════════════════════════════════════════════════════════╝
 ```